The King of Bodybuilding

-When it comes to the sport of bodybuilding, there are plenty of big names out there that people know by heart, such as Arnold Schwarzenegger and Phil Heath.
-However, one of the most popular and interesting bodybuilders of all time, as well as an 8x Mr. Olympia champion, is Ronnie Coleman.
+When it comes to the sport of bodybuilding, there are plenty of legendary names out there that people who aren’t even die hard fans of the sport still know by heart, such as Arnold Schwarzenegger and Phil Heath.
+However, one of the most popular and legendary bodybuilders of all time, as well as an 8x Mr. Olympia champion, is Ronnie Coleman.

 Below is a full breakdown of Ronnie Coleman’s stats, training, and diet regimens.